seynur/blog/_posts/2025-04-24-cluster-manager-redundancy-in-splunk.md

 #### 2. DNS Configuration (with Manual Mode)
 In this method, because we **inform Splunk** that *you don't need to monitor this process*, we should focus on monitoring when and which component is down.
 We can either *manually modify the configurations* or write an *automation script* to handle this process for us automatically.
-You can check [this documentation](https://docs.splunk.com/Documentation/Splunk/9.4.1/Indexer/CMredundancy#Use_DNS_mapping_to_support_cluster_manager_redundancy) for more information. 😊
+You can refer to [this documentation](https://docs.splunk.com/Documentation/Splunk/9.4.1/Indexer/CMredundancy#Use_DNS_mapping_to_support_cluster_manager_redundancy) for more information. 😊

 <div class="datatable-begin"></div>